sebvargas/MLFacialRecognition/APIDocs.md

 (2) Whether the camera is not being tricked by a physical photo of the valid user

-The variable `num_of_images` determines how many photos of the user we would take, the more photos we take, the harder it becomes to fool our software
+The variable `num_of_images` determines how many photos of the user we would take, the more photos we take, the harder it becomes to fool our software.
+As of right now, we only have it capable of taking
+3 photos for logging in.

 You can also implement your own camera if you wish, as long as you pass the right arguments onto our backend